alainkaegi/pythonorama/software_development/git.md

 ### Creating a Repository
 A *repository* (or *repo*) is a set of snapshots of your files.
 Each one captures the state of your files at a particular point in time.

-First create a directory and put a simple file in it -- say, `file.txt`.
+First create a directory and put a simple file in it, say, `file.txt`.

 Now, within that directory, initialize the repository with this command:
 ```